pingcap/docs-tidb-operator/en/backup-to-pv-using-br.md

     Note that in v1.1.2 and earlier versions, this field does not exist.
 The backup data is deleted along with the CR by default.
 For v1.1.3 or later versions, if you want to keep this behavior, set this field to `Delete`.

-- `.spec.from.host`: The address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `basic-tidb`.
+- `.spec.from.host`: The address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `demo1-tidb`.
 - `.spec.from.port`: The port of the TiDB cluster to be backed up.
 - `.spec.from.user`: The accessing user of the TiDB cluster to be backed up.
+- `.spec.from.tidbSecretName`: The secret containing the password of the `.spec.from.user` in the TiDB cluster.
+- `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.
 - `.spec.local.prefix`: This field is used to make up the path of the remote storage: `local://${.spec.local.volumeMount.mountPath}/${.spec.local.prefix}/`.
 This field can be ignored.
-- `.spec.from.tidbSecretName`: The secret containing the password of the `.spec.from.user` in the TiDB cluster.
-- `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.

     If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to back up data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.from.tlsClientSecretName` parameter to specify a secret for the backup.
 To generate the secret, run the following command: